tuckerweibell/recipe/src/components/EzTable/EzTable.md

 - Help users visualize values from a data set.
 - Only display values supporting the data's purpose.
 - Include a heading to help identify the contents of the table at-a-glance.
+- Provide links to view additional or related content within the first column of a table.

 ## Alignment